Dana Firas: Awards and recognition

 In November 2022, HM King Carl Gustav of Sweden awarded Princess Dana the Royal Order of the Polar Star Commander Grand Cross in recognition of her services to Sweden.

 In January 2022, His Majesty King Abdallah II of Jordan bestowed the Order of the State Centennial on Princess Dana in recognition of her contributions to the field of cultural heritage in Jordan.

-In October of 2019, Princess Dana received the World Monuments Fund 2019 Watch Award for her contributions to cultural heritage preservation worldwide.
+In October 2019, Princess Dana received the World Monuments Fund 2019 Watch Award for her contributions to cultural heritage preservation worldwide.

-In November 2019, Coventry University bestowed an honorary doctoral degree in literature on Princess Dana for her effective role in cultural heritage preservation and contribution to sustainable development, responsible tourism and peace building.
+In November 2019, Coventry University bestowed an honorary doctoral degree in literature on Princess Dana for her effective role in cultural heritage preservation and contribution to sustainable development, responsible tourism, and peacebuilding.

 In 2018, Dana became the first woman to win the Arab Heritage Person Award.

 Personal life

-On 7 August, 1999 Princess Dana married Prince Firas son of Prince Ra'ad bin Zeid, Lord Chamberlain of Jordan until 2017.
+On 7 August 1999, Princess Dana married Prince Firas bin Raad, son of Prince Ra'ad bin Zeid.
+Prince Ra'ad bin Zeid was the Lord Chamberlain of Jordan until the year 2017.
 His paternal grandmother was the renowned Turkish painter Princess Fahrelnissa Zeid who was married to Prince Zeid bin Hussein.

 Princess Dana and Prince Firas have three children: